bonsai-team/matam/README.md

 sudo pip install numpy
 ```

-Since the samtools package in current Ubuntu-like distributions is usualy a deprecated version (v0.1.19), you probably have to get a more recent version.
-We recommand getting samtools through bioconda (https://bioconda.github.io/)
+The samtools package available in current Ubuntu-like distributions is
+usually a deprecated version (v0.1.19).
+So we recommend getting samtools through bioconda (https://bioconda.github.io/)

-### <a id="compile-matam"></a>Compile MATAM
+### <a id="compile-matam"></a>2.3.3 Compile MATAM

 1. Cloning MATAM repository